 Many hot tubs can be cleaned using a mild chlorine solution.
 Check your device’s user manual before applying chlorine – some manufacturers advise against it.
 In general, you should create a 50 parts per million solution.
 You can do this by adding a quarter teaspoon of dichlor chlorine granules to five gallons of water.

 When you’re finished cleaning the tub interior you should perform a thorough rinse to remove all cleaning solution.
 Get your hose out and give it a good spray.
 Make sure there’s no residual cleaning solution on the interior surface.
-It all needs to be washed away before returning the hot tub to use.
+It all needs to be washed away before adding water and returning the hot tub to regular use.

 You may hear of people using vinegar to clean their hot tubs.
 We recommend you do not do this.
 Vinegar has a very low pH level and can damage your hot tub interior when applied to the surface.
 For best results, you should follow your manufacturer’s guidelines and stick to using either a dedicated hot tub cleaning solution or a mild chlorine solution as described above.